My first Mojo program

 Let's create a folder in our project directory called src

 .
-Then we create a file called hello.mojo
+Within this folder, we create a file called hello.mojo

 my-first-mojo-project